Why Google Trends is one of the best product research & eCommerce tools

 Pulling insights on a product

-We also notice significant seasonal variations in interest, with peaks in spring and fall and dips in winter and summer.
-Should we choose to introduce a loafer-related product, aligning our launch with these peaks in interest would be crucial.
+The graph also highlights significant seasonal variations in interest, with peaks in spring and fall and dips in winter and summer.
+Should you choose to introduce a loafer-related product, aligning your launch with these peaks in interest would be crucial.

 It’s important to clarify that this ranking does not reflect the total number of searches for loafers by region.
 If it did, the most populous regions would always come out on top.